TypeStrong/tsify/README.md

 * **tsify** will generate sourcemaps if the `--debug` option is set on Browserify.
 * **tsify** supports almost all options from the TypeScript compiler.
 Notable exceptions:
 	* `-d, --declaration` - See [tsify#15](https://github.com/TypeStrong/tsify/issues/15)
-	* `-m, --module` - This is defaulted to CommonJS automatically (or None when in ES6 mode).
 	* `--out, --outDir` - Use Browserify's file output options instead.
 These options are overridden because **tsify** writes to an internal memory store before bundling, instead of to the filesystem.
 * **tsify** supports the following extra options:
 	* `--typescript` - This allows you to pass in a different TypeScript compiler, such as [NTypeScript](https://github.com/TypeStrong/ntypescript).
 Note that when using the API, you can pass either the name of the alternative compiler or a reference to it: